ATGNI/RaspberryPi/Episode 4/Instructions.md

 you should see the following

 ![Dev Folder](dev-folder.gif)
 which includes `ttyAMA0`.
-Hhowever, this is likely not wired to the GPIO pins.
-The next step is to edit the Raspberry Pi configuration file and configure the UART port to be made available.
-To do this, from the Raspberry Pi command prompt
+However, this is likely not wired to the GPIO pins.
+The next step is to edit the Raspberry Pi configuration boot file and configure the UART port to be made available.
+To do this, from the Raspberry Pi command prompt, use the `nano` editor.
 ```
 $ sudo nano /boot/config.txt
 ```